80 mile course – two feed stations – Blue signs

 Now a steady, gradual climb up to the highest point on the route at Stokenchurch followed by an exhilarating, fast descent.
-Riders now leave the 50 mile route and head right past Aston Rowant turning left at Kingston Blount towards Emmington and Towersey (famous for its Morris Men).
-The route heads out across the rolling Oxfordshire plain skirting Haddenham to Cuddington, Chearsley and on to the first feed station at Long Crendon (where the 80 mile route joins the 100 mile route).
-Once you’ve refueled, continue the loop across the plain taking in Worminghall, Wheatley, Great Milton (home to Le Manoir aux Quat’Saisons ‘restaurant with rooms’), Great & Little Haseley, Chalgrove, Berrick Salome, and on to Benson and Ewelme for a well deserved second pit stop.
-Here all three routes rejoin and take on the second major climb of the day, Swyncombe Hill up to Cookley Green.
+Riders now leave the 50 mile route and head right past Aston Rowant turning left at Kingston Blount towards Emmington, Towersey (famous for its Morris Men) skirting the edge of Thame.
+The route heads out across the rolling Oxfordshire plain, to the first feed station.
+Once you’ve refuelled, continue the loop across the plain taking in Worminghall, Wheatley, Great Milton (home to Le Manoir aux Quat’Saisons ‘restaurant with rooms’), Great & Little Haseley, Chalgrove, Berrick Salmone, and on to Benson and Ewelme for a well deserved second pit stop.
+Here you rejoin the 50 mile route, and take in the second major climb of the day Swyncombe Hill up to Cookley Green.

 The 80 mile route is shown below.
 We don’t expect to make any changes unless we spot any problems on the roads, but to be on the safe side we recommend that you leave it as late as possible before downloading.